-But why do we eat turkey on Christmas Day and how did it originate?
+But why do we eat turkey on Christmas Day, and when or how did this tradition originate?

 Here are the facts and history of exactly why we eat this delicious bird on Christmas!